How to Implement API File Versioning: A Complete Developer Tutorial

 Fastio is an intelligent workspace, not just a static storage bucket.
 When you toggle Intelligence Mode on a workspace, files are auto-indexed in the background.
 You do not need a separate vector database to make the file history searchable.

 When an agent creates a new file version, the Fastio backend automatically updates the neural index.
 The agent can then use MCP tools to ask semantic questions about the new content immediately.
-Because the semantic index updates synchronously with the version history, agents always have access to the latest information.
+The MCP ai tool with action ask returns a cited, read-only answer from Ripley, the built-in RAG agent (profile_type is required).
+Because the semantic index updates with the version history, agents always have access to the latest information.
 This tight integration prevents out-of-date answers and reduces the risk of further hallucinations.

 Agents and humans share the same tools and intelligence layers.
 The native intelligence handles the indexing, leaving developers free to focus on workflow logic rather than infrastructure management.